Farama-Foundation/Gymnasium-Robotics/docs/envs/MaMuJoCo/ma_single.md

 `env = mamujoco_v0.parallel_env("InvertedDoublePendulum", None)`
 `env = mamujoco_v0.parallel_env("InvertedPendulum", None)`

-In which case the simply the same environments  with a single agents using the `PettingZoo` APIs.
+In which case, they simply are the same environments with a single agent using the `PettingZoo` APIs.

 ## Action Space